reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-domain_registry/DomainRegistry-section.md

 - Evaluate different mixes of reads and writes.
 Write performance was not yet evaluated, even though this is an important metric.
 - Perform the tests placing both client and servers in the same datacenter.
 This is important an the client for the Domain Registry is the Message Node and both components, being run by the same Service Provider, are expected to be in the same datacenter.
 - Evaluate the performance hit of using HTTPS.
-- Change the client behaviour to more closely match that of the Connector used by the Message Node.
-Currently the Connector issues one request per connection (these tests used 10 requests per connection), but we expected it to implement a connection pool for reusing them.